 This will set out the financial losses incurred to date as a result of the asbestos disease.
 It will also include a broad outline of any likely future losses.

 This reports your current condition and prognosis and it is usual for both the schedule of damages and the medical report to be updated as your case proceeds towards trial.

-Once proceedings have been served, procedural steps must be followed to progress your case to trial.
+Once proceedings have been served on the Defendant, procedural steps must be followed to progress your case to trial.
 The court procedural judge sets dates for exchange of witness statements, documents and experts reports and, in many cases, fixes a date for the hearing.

 Your case may settle because the defendant makes an acceptable offer of compensation, or it may proceed to trial.
 If necessary, we will have a conference with your barrister to discuss your claim in full prior to any trial.
 Because we assess your case carefully most cases settle without the need for a trial and it is not something you should worry about.